RetroDECK/ES-DE/USERGUIDE-DEV.md

 This version of the user guide is only relevant for the current ES-DE development version, if you are using the latest stable release, refer to [USERGUIDE.md](USERGUIDE.md) instead.

-It's generally recommended to read the [Frequently Asked Questions](FAQ.md) document prior to diving into the information in this guide.
+It's generally recommended to read the [Frequently Asked Questions (FAQ)](FAQ.md) document prior to diving into the information in this guide.

 Table of contents: